wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 * If the players return to Shae Mordai, use the Haugbui (ToB1) as a boss monster.
 * Slow Storm (ToB1) is a fun chaos-themed monster that should be used somewhere.
-* Void Knight (ToB3) appears at some point as a herald of Mother Night?
+* Void Knight (ToB3) appears at some point as a herald of Mother Void?
 She sees that the players are amassing power, and taking on the dragons, and isn't happy about it.

 ### References